 The experiment was conducted in the Physiology of the Exercise laboratory at the University of Barcelona (UFEBELL) and it was approved by the Ethical Committee of the Hospital de Bellvitge.
-It was designed as a within-subject study, in which each participant underwent a standard clinical check during which they were asked to perform the SPPB and the TUG tests while being assessed simultaneously by a human doctor and our robotic system (independent variable).
+It was designed as a withinsubject study, in which each participant underwent a standard clinical check during which they were asked to perform the SPPB and the TUG tests while being assessed simultaneously by a human doctor and our robotic system (independent variable).
 In both cases, we measured the completion time (dependent variable).
-The doctor involved in the study was an oncohematogeriatric from the Institut Català d'Oncologia with several years of experience.
 We hypothesized based on our previous experiment (see Sec.
 IV), that the robotic system's time measurement is highly correlated with that of the human doctor.